64BitUniverse/64BitUniverse/README.md

 ### Hi there 👋
 ### ⚡ Fun fact: Don't take 17 credit hours.
-### 🔭 I’m currently working on way too many projects, but mainly Catacomb Snatch and a Fabric Mod
+### 🔭 I’m currently trying to get past ADHD to work on Catacomb Snatch and a Fabric Mod
 ### 💬 I am a He/Him if you need to know
+### I hope to eventually do something cool

 <!--
 **64BitUniverse/64BitUniverse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.